 Except as noted below, Parts I through VIII must be completed for all single and multiple-employer defined benefit plans, regardless of size or type.
 See instructions for line 27 for additional information to be provided for certain plans with special circumstances.
-Part IX is completed only for those plans for which an alternative amortization schedule was elected under section 430(c)(2)(D) of the Code or section 303(c)(2)(D) of ERISA, as amended by PRA 2010.
+Part IX is completed only for those plans for which an alternative amortization schedule was elected under Code section 430(c)(2)(D) or ERISA section 303(c)(2)(D), as amended by PRA 2010.